Film: Jason X

 - You Have Got to Be Kidding Me!: The reaction by Rowan when she sees Jason approaching the escape shuttle.
 Then Brodski intervenes.

-The novels contain examples of:
+The novels contain examples of these tropes:

 - Apocalyptic Log: The space station crew in Planet of the Beast manages to acquire logs detailing Jason's rampage in Blackstar 13.